CrashSnap/machine-learning/README.md

 Feel free to open issues or submit pull requests for improvements.

 ### License
 This project is licensed under the MIT License.
+See [LICENSE](https://github.com/CrashSnap/machine-learning/blob/main/LICENSE) for more information.